Tellusant/docs/articles-posts/polusim-business-impact.md

 _**Old improvised local approaches shall be banished, yet local insights shall be captured**_.
 By doing this, the enterprise will move in sync with shared expectations.

 <p align="center">— — —</p>
 We suggest having this mindset when installing PoluSim.
-It should be part of new digital and AI based solutions aiming at transforming the enterprise and its workflows, far beyond just being accurate.
+It should be part of new digital and AI-based solutions aiming at transforming the enterprise and its workflows.

 It is part of a management revolution not seen since the advent of the mult-divisional enterprise more than a hundred years ago.